DeFiSocial Gaming Price Down 25.2% Over Last Week (DFSOCIAL)

 According to CryptoCompare, “DFSocial Team's mission is to develop a value-added token and community-centred product.
 DFSocial Gaming aims to bring together the services of decentralized finance protocols (staking and farming) and gaming.
 The long-term vision is a gaming platform with a mobile app, so holders can earn gaming rewards. “

 It is usually not presently possible to buy alternative cryptocurrencies such as DeFiSocial Gaming directly using US dollars.
-Investors seeking to acquire DeFiSocial Gaming should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy DeFiSocial Gaming using one of the aforementioned exchanges.
+Investors seeking to trade DeFiSocial Gaming should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy DeFiSocial Gaming using one of the exchanges listed above.

 Receive News & Updates for DeFiSocial Gaming Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DeFiSocial Gaming and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.